 Extending Formulas Across Rows or Columns

 Extending a cell formula across many rows and columns can strain system resources and may cause Origin to freeze.
-In many cases, you can accomplish the same task using the F(x)= cell or the (equivalent but more powerful) Set Values dialog box.
+In many cases, you can accomplish the same task using more easily using the F(x)= cell or the (equivalent but more powerful) Set Values dialog box.

-- When you copy a cell formula to other cells, column and row references are adjusted in relative fashion.
-That is, if you copy a formula "=A1+B1" from cell C1 to cell D1, the formula in D1 is adjusted and becomes "=B1+C1".
-In such instances, cell references are said to be "relative."
+- When you drag a cell formula to autofill other cells, column and row references are adjusted in relative fashion.
+That is, if you drag "=A1 + B1" from cell C1 to cell D1, the formula in D1 is adjusted and becomes "=B1 + C1".
+In such instances, cell references are said to be relative.

-Putting brackets around a hard row reference (e.g. B) creates an absolute cell reference to row 1.
-Putting brackets around a soft row reference (e.g. B[i]) does NOT create an absolute reference, as "[i]" is a variable that is recognized as a reference to the current row (i.e. a cell formula of "=B[i]" will return the value in column B, in the same row in which the cell formula appears).
+You can also use "[i]" to create relative row references: "[i]" is a variable that is recognized as a reference to the current row (i.e. a cell formula of "=B[i]" will return the value in column B, in the same row in which the cell formula appears).
 The following figure illustrates equivalent forms that will return the same values.

 Rather than dragging to extend a formula down a long column of values, hover over the lower right corner of the first formula-containing cell and double-click on the crosshairs.